- Q1: When can I apply to the BAS-AL program?

 - Q16: Does UTC offer services to veterans?

-Yes, please visit the Veteran Student Services website (link: Veteran Student Services) for additional information regarding specific services available for veterans.
+Yes, please visit the Veteran and Military Affairs website (link: Veteran and Military Affairs) for additional information regarding specific services available for veterans.

 - Q17: Is the BAS-AL program affordable?